jhickmanit/onfido-okta-example/README.md

   }
 };
 ````
-Then create a .env file in the root of the frontend folder that looks like the following:
+Then create a `testenv` file in the root of the project folder that looks like the following:

 ````bash
 CLIENT_ID=0000000000000000